Extreme heat wave shrinks Sweden's tallest peak by 13 feet in a month

 Breaking News Emails

-LONDON — Sweden's tallest peak is on course to lose that title as an persistent heat wave melts away inches of the glacier atop it daily.
+LONDON — Sweden's tallest peak is on course to lose that title as a persistent heat wave melts away inches of the glacier atop it daily.

 The height of Kebnekaise mountain dropped by 13 feet during July, according to the latest measurements.